awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Connecting.md

 Regardless of the Aurora DB engine and specific tools you use to work with the DB cluster or instance, the endpoint must be accessible\.
 An Amazon Aurora DB cluster can be created only in a virtual private cloud \(VPC\) based on the Amazon VPC service\.
 That means that you access the endpoint from either inside the VPC or outside the VPC using one of the following approaches\.
 + **Access the Amazon Aurora DB cluster inside the VPC** – Enable access to the Amazon Aurora DB cluster through the VPC\.
 You do so by editing the Inbound rules on the Security group for the VPC to allow access to your specific Aurora DB cluster\.
 To learn more, including how to configure your VPC for different Aurora DB cluster scenarios, see [Amazon Virtual Private Cloud VPCs and Amazon Aurora](https://docs.aws.amazon.com/en_us/AmazonRDS/latest/AuroraUserGuide/USER_VPC.html)\.
 + **Access the Amazon Aurora DB cluster outside the VPC** – To access an Amazon Aurora DB cluster from outside the VPC, use the public endpoint address of the Amazon Aurora DB cluster\.
-You can also connect to an Amazon Aurora DB cluster that's inside a VPC from an Amazon EC2 instance that't not in the VPC by using ClassicLink\.
+You can also connect to an Amazon Aurora DB cluster that's inside a VPC from an Amazon EC2 instance that's not in the VPC by using ClassicLink\.
 For more information, see [A DB instance in a VPC accessed by an EC2 instance not in a VPC](USER_VPC.Scenarios.md#USER_VPC.ClassicLink)\.

 For more information, see [Troubleshooting Aurora connection failures](#Aurora.Connecting.Troubleshooting)\.